 I am constantly seeing things make me wish I could paint or draw but I can’t really (although I am becoming happier with my results and appear to have found my artists voice).
 You will find some of my bits on the blog, mainly the religious ones.
-I usually have a camera somewhere close by.
-With it I try to capture those images which make me smile, laugh, sigh or feel elated, happy or wistful.
+I usually have a camera somewhere close by with it I try to capture those images which make me smile, laugh, sigh or feel elated, happy or wistful.
 I am not however a photographer, while on holiday in Wester Ross I saw this slogan and wholeheartedly agree with it – just because you own a camera, doesn’t make you a photographer – my photographs are memory records rather than works of art, although there a couple of shots that I struck it lucky with.